Call now in confidence immediate help & advice 24/7

 Drug and alcohol addiction has a huge impact on the person affected, but it also often affects their loved ones and family members as well.

-Each family member of a person struggling with addiction is affected in a unique way, as well as the family unit as a whole often being affected.
+Each family member of a person struggling with addiction is affected in a unique way, and the family unit as a whole is often affected.
 [3]

-For example, young children of parent/s with SUD are at risk of attachment issues, especially if the parent is significantly preoccupied with their addiction, which can lead to mental health issues and relationship problems later in life.
+For example, young children of parent/s with SUD are at risk of attachment issues, especially if the parent is significantly preoccupied with their addiction, which can lead to mental health issues and relationship problems later in life, as well as further complicate any drug and alcohol rehab treatment.

 Siblings have been found [4] to also be significantly impacted when their brother or sister is struggling with addiction.
 They found that sisters were more affected than brothers, and that siblings of substance users were often exposed to drugs or alcohol earlier than those without.

-The impact of substance abuse on siblings has been understudied, however it is clear that the impact of substance abuse in siblings is a key factor [5] in the effect that substance misuse can have on the entire family unit and the breakdown of family relationships.
+The impact of substance abuse on siblings has been understudied, however it is clear that the impact of drug and alcohol abuse in siblings is a key factor [5] in the effect that substance misuse can have on the entire family unit and the breakdown of family relationships.

 Parents, siblings and other family members can suffer financial strain, high levels of stress, complex emotions of anger, sadness, distrust and loss as well as hopelessness.
 [6]

-The impact that addiction can have on the family members of a person struggling with addiction, is one of the key reasons that family therapy is a very popular rehab treatment type for addiction in Luton and across the UK.
+The impact that addiction can have on the family members of a person struggling with addiction, is one of the key reasons that family therapy is a very popular drug and alcohol rehab treatment used at recovery centres in Luton, near Luton and across the UK.

-Family therapy allows both the person struggling with addiction and their family members to discuss their experiences, communicate effectively, explore past traumas and find potential causes drug and alcohol addiction and also understand where one another are coming from.
+Family therapy allows both the person struggling with addiction and their family members to discuss their experiences, communicate effectively, explore past traumas and find potential causes of drug and alcohol addiction and to also better

 Don’t let addiction control your life – get the support you need from a drug and alcohol rehab in Luton by giving us a call on 0800 088 66 86

-Who is Drug and Alcohol Rehab in Luton Suitable For?
+Who is Drug and Alcohol Rehab in Luton and near Luton Suitable For?

 Therapy group stood with their arms raised at sunset outside of a drug and alcohol rehab in Luton

-Any type of addiction can be treated at a suitable rehab in Luton, but there certainly are some conditions that are more highly recommended for rehab treatment than others.
+Any type of addiction can be treated at a suitable drug and alcohol rehab in Luton or near Luton, but there certainly are some conditions that are more highly recommended for rehab treatment than others.

 In the majority of cases, rehab is recommended for those who are drinking 30+ units of alcohol a day or those who would have a co-occurring mental health disorder.

 This also includes those who are struggling with suicidal thoughts.
-In this sense, by choosing a residential drug and alcohol rehab in Luton each patient will be supported 24/7 with expert professional and medical care.
+In this sense, by choosing a residential drug rehab and alcohol rehab in Luton, each patient will be supported 24/7 with expert professional and medical care.

-Moreover, perhaps some people have previously attempted an at-home detox but maybe their mental state has exacerbated their addiction.
+Moreover, perhaps some people have previously attempted an at-home drug or alcohol detox but maybe their mental state has exacerbated their addiction.

-Visiting rehab is also encouraged for those who have attempted to become sober but have previously failed once or many times.
+Visiting a drug and alcohol rehab centre is also encouraged for those who have attempted to become sober but have previously failed once or many times.

-In cases like these, it is wise to attend a residential rehab as they will need more intensive support to progress beyond their drug or alcohol addiction.
+In cases like these, it is wise to attend a residential drug and alcohol rehab as they will need more intensive support to progress beyond their drug or alcohol addiction.

 If you are also someone who has resorted to violence when under the influence of drugs and alcohol, you will be dissuaded from attempting to recover alone.

-Also, those with Delirium tremens or alcoholic seizures can reap the benefits of attending residential rehab.
+Also, those with Delirium tremens or alcoholic seizures can reap the benefits of attending residential drug and alcohol rehab.
 This also includes those with Wernicke’s encephalopathy.

 To find out whether a drug and alcohol rehab in Luton is the right choice for you, call our team on 0800 088 66 86